Blog

 Instinctual – Scientific – Alchemical

 We should expect that the design of the Grand Providentia Projections will remain fluid and yet retain enough of the original design to stay cohesive regardless of the number of Projections we are able to produce worldwide.
 As each Projection is made manifest (solidified) our understanding of its effectiveness in channeling collective consciousness will guide us in terms of intentional design for the proceeding Projections.
 This is not to say that the first GPP will be any less effective than the last, rather I expect that their effectiveness will be continually enhanced as our understanding of their cumulative power increases.
 As consciousness evolves, our minds and our hearts expand to accommodate the newly acquired level of understanding.
 As our intellectual and spiritual horizons widen, our ability to fine-tune collective motivations and predetermine the results of our unified intentions will increase.
 For these philosophical reasons, I expect the designs to take on life, breathe, and evolve over time.
 In terms of practicality and realistic expectations though, we’ll need to be strategic with the design and execution of each individual Projection in an effort to promote the progressive momentum of the entire project.
-The following section will be a broad description of my personal ideas regarding the design strategy for the GPPs.
+The following paragraph will be an abstract description of my personal ideas regarding the design strategy for the GPPs.

 I’ve oft heard the phrase “Think outside the box!”, and my kneejerk mental reaction has always been, “What box are you talking about?
 I demolished my thought box a long time ago!”
 I’m certain this reply would be quite exasperating to the novice inspirational speaker, but I bet it would also be inspirational to the aspiring radical thinker.
-The concepts underlying the Grand Providentia Projections are well beyond any boundaries put in place to separate the arts and sciences, the physical and metaphysical, and beyond that, the formed and the formless.
+The concepts underlying the Grand Providentia Projections are unimpeded by boundaries put in place to separate the arts and sciences, the physical and metaphysical, and beyond that, the formed and the formless.
 Every element and detail of the designs for these revolutionary conscious energy devices will be invented by consulting with universal consciousness, the very same source of energy we are attempting to harness for the betterment of mankind.

 GPP Device Terminology